gourmet organic garlic

 • Use only clean, sound cloves from disease-free stock.

-• Allow two years or more between successive crops in the allium family (garlic, onions, leeks, chives, elephant garlic).
+• Allow at least two years, and preferably longer, between successive crops in the allium family (garlic, onions, leeks, chives, elephant garlic).

 More on Growing Garlic